Best Subscription Business Models In Australia: A Look Into Uber’s Strategy 🚕

-It’s predicted that with Uber’s new 2020 subscription business model, they are on track to be one of the best subscription business models in Australia if not the world.
-And, it all stems from Uber being the first on-demand car network system.
+In this article, we will discuss what a subscription business model is and what makes it the best.
+Then we delve into the case of Uber, which implements one of the best subscription business models in Australia, if not the world.
+It all stems from Uber being the first on-demand car network system.
 Connecting needy customers with idle suppliers with few additional overheads and charging both parties lots of small fees and charges along the way.

 The subscription business model definition is simple: Rather than selling products individually, a subscription offers periodic (monthly, yearly, or seasonal) use or access to a product or service, or scheduled performances for an entire season.
 Thus, a one-time sale of a product can become a recurring sale and can build brand loyalty.

 Subscription business model advantages include a predictable recurring revenue stream.
 Rather than building a product with no guarantee that there will be a market for it.
 A company with a subscription model can start every month with an installed base of revenue that they can then reinvest in the business.

 The second big advantage is that the subscription model simply delivers deeper customer relationships and customer brand loyalty.
 What’s more, Uber is investing heavily to embed this relationship so that you don’t ever look back and think of Uber as the go-to for transportation.